 Frank Lampard has stated he wants to challenge for the league cup, but also intends to use it as an opportunity to give some youngsters a chance.
 With our fixture list and injury worries, it is without question necessary to rotate for this fixture anyway.
 We play Brighton on Saturday at home, before travelling to Lille next week for a champions league fixture that really we need to get something from if we hope to progress.
 So who else could feature tonight?
 Well both Giroud and Batshuayi have been short on match time due to the form of Abraham, so expect one of those two to play up front, likely Bastshuayi who came on for the last fifteen on Sunday.
 Pulisic is also due a run out, so, he and Hudson-Odoi will likely flank the Belgian.
 Injuries to defenders leave the options there reduced.
 A likely back four could be James, Zouma, Tomori and Alonso.
 Of youngsters who could make the squad, perhaps Marc Guehi will feature on the bench.
 In midfield Barkley will likely start, expect Billy Gilmour to either make the starting line up or the bench, he came on as a sub against Sheffield United.
 Two of Kante, Mount, Kovacic or Jorginho will likely be rested ahead of the weekend.

 The two sides have met on 43 previous occasions, dating back to our first ever season of football, when we ran out 2-0 winners in December of 1905 in division two.
 Grimsby have held their own in a pretty even head to head so far, winning fourteen matches to our twenty-one.
+Find here how to get rid of grime.
 The last meeting was an FA Cup fifth round replay in 1996 at the Bridge where we ran out 4-1 victors with goals from Duberry, Spencer, Peacock and Hughes after drawing 0-0 first time out at Blundell park.
 This will be the first league cup meeting between the teams, with the only other cup fixture being an FA Cup 6th round tie in 1939.
 After seeing off London rivals Arsenal and Fulham in rounds three and four, we took two replays to get past Sheffield Wednesday in the fifth, but then lost at home in the quarter finals to a Fred Crack strike for Grimbsy.
 The Mariners succumbed to Wolves 5-0 in the Old Trafford Semi final though, who then got beat 4-1 in the final by Portsmouth in the last Cup final before the war.
 Chelsea stayed in the top flight by one point that season, while Grimbsy finished a respectable tenth, above the likes of Liverpool and Manchester United.
 How times have changed.